-Induction packs include the timetable, pupil handbook and a handy card on which essential contact details and phone numbers are printed.
+Pupils are given the Almanack, the timetable, pupil handbook and a handy card on which essential contact details and phone numbers are printed.

-It is recognised that new pupils may well be overwhelmed in their first few weeks, and so all new boarders are assigned two mentors, one who plays the same instrument and within their academic year-group.
-In most instances one of these mentors will also share a bedroom with the new boarder.
-Mentors are trained by Houseparents and given advice and guidance on how to support boarders, including guidance on helping new boarders follow procedure, familiarise themselves with the layout of the school, manage their timetable and identify whom to approach for help.
-A mentor guide is given to all mentors.
+It is recognised that new pupils may well be overwhelmed in their first few weeks, and so all new pupils are assigned a mentor.
+Mentors are given advice and guidance on how to support pupils.
 Mentoring, in principle, is for the duration of a pupil's time in the school, but in practice pupils quickly find their own way and integrate themselves into broader friendship groups.